sharad-vm/python/projects/openstreetmap/Report.md

 ### Map Area
 #### [Bengaluru, Karnataka, India](https://www.openstreetmap.org/search?query=bengaluru#map=12/12.9719/77.5937)

 As a kid, I lived close to Bengaluru in India and have been away for more than 10 years now.
-I want to take this opportunity to go explore how the city has grown and also contribute a little by cleaning up the data in Open Street Map and provide some insights on the 'Garden City', Bengaluru.
+I want to take this opportunity to explore how the city has grown and also contribute by cleaning up the data in Open Street Map and provide some insights on the 'Garden City', Bengaluru.

 ### Problems encountered in the map